LAPD Releases Bodycam Video of Boyle Heights Gunbattle That Left Officer Wounded

 The footage shows the officer, identified as James Sigbisal, running toward the suspect then falling to the ground after getting shot in the arm.

 The confrontation took place at around 7:08 p.m.
 Nov.
 29, when Sigbisal and his partner, both Gang Enforcement Detail officers assigned to the Hollenbeck Division, were in a police vehicle patrolling the area of Malabar and Fickett streets.
-They observed a man, later identified as Nathan Alexander Tovar, 21, of Los Angeles, who they recognized as a known gang member on formal probation, authorities said.
+They observed a man — later identified as Nathan Alexander Tovar, 21, of Los Angeles — whom they recognized as a known gang member on formal probation, authorities said.

-The officer driving the patrol car slowed to a stop and Tovar started to ran away, officials said.
-Sigbisal, the officer in the passenger seat, got out of the car and started chasing Tovar on foot while his partner followed in the police car, said LAPD Capt.
+The officer driving the patrol car slowed to a stop and Tovar started to run away, officials said.
+Sigbisal, who was in the passenger seat, got out of the car and started chasing Tovar on foot while his partner followed in the police car, said LAPD Capt.
 Gisselle Espinoza in a video released by the department Monday.

 Tovar was running when he turned and shot Sigbisal, causing the officer to fall to the ground, Espinoza said.
 Simultaneously, Sigbisal shot at Tovar but did not strike him.